actualbudget/actual/docs/budgeting/rules/index.md

 # Rules

 Rules determine how a transaction is processed.
 When importing or syncing transactions, they are run through a list of rules that can apply actions to the transaction.
-For example, a rule could process a transaction with the payee `AMAZON.COM*5C7QC7MH0 AM 10/26 PURCHASE AMZN.COM/BILL`, and because it contains the word "amazon", sets the payee to "Amazon" and the category to "my fun stuff".
+For example, a rule could process a transaction with the payee `AMAZON.COM*5C7QC7MH0 AM 10/26 PURCHASE AMZN.COM/BILL`, and because it contains the word "amazon", it could set the payee to "Amazon" and the category to "my fun stuff".
 Rules allow you to automate any workflow you want.

 Cleaning up payees is a common use case of rules since they are ugly much of the time.
 But rules can do anything: they can set the "notes" field, create a transfer, and more.
 If you want to be super detailed, you can create all kinds of rules to automate your process away.